Embrace long walks, local pubs, fresh air and a spoiling selection of country comforts at one of England's finest luxury hotels

 Four Seasons Hotel, Hampshire

-A multi-million-pound renovation has turned this 18th-century manor in the heart of Dogmersfield Park into a contemporary Four Seasons-worthy bolthole, complete with 133 luxurious guestrooms, a spa (located in the house’s converted stable) and a restaurant, Wild Carrot.
+A multi-million-pound renovation has turned this 18th-century manor in the heart of Dogmersfield Park into a contemporary Four Seasons-worthy bolthole, complete with 133 luxurious guestrooms and nestled among more than 500 acres of rolling English countryside.
+Hideaway for a weekend of strolls, indulgent spa treatments (located in the house’s converted stable), lazy swims and fine dining in the on-site restaurant, Wild Carrot.
 The latter is located in a glossy Martin Brudnizki-designed dining room with chef Adam Fargin serving up modern British dishes.
-Not just for relaxation, the family-friendly hotel offers a series of activities, including clay shooting, yoga and croquet, as well as a Highwire Adventure obstacle course complete with zip wires, tree-canopy bungee jumps and high ropes.
+Not just for relaxation, the family-friendly hotel offers a series of activities, including clay shooting, yoga and croquet, as well as a Highwire Adventure obstacle course complete with zip wires, tree-canopy bungee jumps and high ropes. the hotel also offers a series of experiences aimed at couples, including tennis, horseback riding and bespoke dinner under the stars perfect for a honeymoon staycation.

 Location: Dogmersfield Park, Chalky Lane, Dogmersfield, Hook RG27 8TD